| Rhode Island Foreclosure Law SummaryStop Rhode Island Foreclosure

 or her last known address, at least twenty (20) days prior to the first publication,

-- The lender must give notice of the sale by publication in
+including the day of mailing in the computation.
+The lender must give notice of the sale by publication in

 some public newspaper at least once a week for three (3) successive weeks before